CartoDB/documentation/app/content/spatial-extension-bq/examples/an-h3-grid-of-starbucks-locations-and-simple-cannibalization-analysis.md

 <iframe height=480px width=100% style='margin-bottom:20px' src="https://public.carto.com/builder/38bcfc88-d53c-4d1b-b399-28bea935fa18" title="Starbucks locations around Seattle aggregated in an H3 grid of resolution 9."></iframe>

-We can clearly identify that there are two H3 cells with the highest concentration of Starbucks locations, and therefore at risk of suffering cannibalisation.
-These are cells with IDs `617711491567058943` and `617711491559718911` respectively.
-Finally, to complete our analysis, we can calculate how many locations are within one cell distance of the last cell:
+We can clearly identify that there are two H3 cells with the highest concentration of Starbucks locations, and therefore at risk of suffering cannibalization.
+These are cells with IDs `8928d542c17ffff` and `8928d542c87ffff` respectively.
+Finally, to complete our analysis, we can calculate how many locations are within one cell distance of this first cell:

 ```sql
 WITH